Updated September 1, 2024

 Note: A plaque at the Violet Crown Shopping Center states that it opened in 1951 and was “Austin’s first shopping center.”
 According to newspaper accounts and other records, it was one of the earliest but not the first.
 More details here.

-Beginning in 2003, the Brentwood and Crestview neighborhoods became the home of the Violet Crown Festival (2003-2007, 2009-2019), the nonprofit Violet Crown Community Works (2004-), our Voices of the Violet Crown community history project (2007-), Violet Crown Community Theater (about 2010-2012), and Violet Crown City Church (2020-), among others.
+Beginning in 2003, the Brentwood and Crestview neighborhoods became the home of the Violet Crown Festival (2003-2007, 2009-2019) and nonprofit Violet Crown Community Works (2004-), our Voices of the Violet Crown community history project (2007-), Violet Crown Community Theater (about 2010-2012), and Violet Crown City Church (2020-), among others.
 Over the years, Austinites have created a variety of other “violet crown” businesses, organizations, a nature trail—even a drink, Violet Crown Soda.
 It was formulated by Todd Sanders of Roadhouse Relics and sold to Violet Crown Cinema, where it’s served today.

-In early 2003, Brentwood and Crestview neighbors began planning the first Violet Crown Festival.
-At the Austin History Center, Jean Graham discovered a colorful poster (excerpt at left) for the Violet Crown San Sam Festival, held annually in the 1920s.
-We realized then that we, too, were contributing to the long-held tradition of celebrating Austin’s violet crown.
-Since 2003, people have come together for 16 spring festivals.
-And, in 2005 and 2009, more than 150 neighbors of all ages created festive artwork and violet hats, including the ones below, and participated in the Procession of the Violet Crowns at First Night Austin.
-They were led by local icon Domino the Pig.
-More about him here.
+In 2005 and 2009, Jean coordinated the Procession of the Violet Crowns at First Night Austin.
+More than 150 neighbors of all ages created festive artwork and violet hats, including the one below, and joined in the procession.
+They were led by local icon Domino the Pig, also created by Jean.
+More about Domino here.
 View the film First Night W/ Domino & Friends here.
-The webpage “Just What Is a Violet Crown?” first appeared on the Voices of the Violet Crown website in July 2011, when the site was launched, and was last updated in September 2023.
+This webpage “Just What Is a Violet Crown?” first appeared on the Voices of the Violet Crown website in July 2011, when the site was launched, and continues to be updated.

 WOOLDRIDGE, BRANN, AND O. HENRY